solo-io/gloo/docs/content/guides/traffic_management/request_processing/append_remove_headers/_index.md

 This struct can be added to {{< protobuf name="gloo.solo.io.RouteOptions" display="Route Options">}}, {{< protobuf name="gloo.solo.io.VirtualHostOptions" display="Virtual Host Options">}}, and {{< protobuf name="gloo.solo.io.WeightedDestinationOptions" display="Weighted Destination Options" >}}.

 The `headerManipulation` struct contains four optional fields `requestHeadersToAdd`, `requestHeadersToRemove`,  `responseHeadersToAdd`, and `responseHeadersToRemove`.
-The key and value for the header can be specified directly in the manifest, or in the case of `requestHeadersToAdd` it can be a reference to a secret of the type `gloo.solo.io/header`.
+The key and value for the header can be specified directly in the manifest, or in the case of `requestHeadersToAdd` it can be a reference to a secret of the type `gloo.solo.io/header` or `Opaque`.

 ```yaml
 headerManipulation: